On the Focal Locus of Submanifolds of a Finsler Manifold: Introduction

-The study of submanifolds in a Finsler manifold has been sporadic \cite{Rund59,Ben98,MoShen01,Li11,Javaloyes2015}.
+Compared to Riemannian geometry, research on submanifolds in Finsler manifolds has been relatively limited \cite{Rund59,Ben98,MoShen01,Li11,Javaloyes2015}.
 One of the first hurdles to cross is that in the absence of an inner product, the suitable generalization of a normal bundle of a submanifold is no longer a vector bundle, and it is only a topological manifold (see \autoref{defn:normalCone}).
 In \cite{BhoPra2023}, we have systematically studied the cut locus of a submanifold in a Finsler manifold, and have shown that most of the well-known results in the Riemannian context still hold true.
 In the same spirit, in this article we study the focal locus of a submanifold in a Finsler manifold.

-The primary goal of this article is to show that the normal exponential map associated to a submanifold in a Finsler manifold is \emph{regular} in the sense of \cite{Warner1965}, which is proved in \autoref{thm:normalExponentialWarnerRegular}.
-Along the way, we obtain \autoref{thm:regularTangentFocalPointsSubmanifold} and \autoref{thm:kernelContainedInTangent}, which were stated without proofs in \cite{Hebda81} for submanifolds of a Riemannian manifold.
+The primary goal of this article is to show that the normal exponential map associated with a submanifold in a Finsler manifold is \emph{regular} in the sense of F.W.
+Warner \cite{Warner1965}, as proved in \autoref{thm:normalExponentialWarnerRegular}.
+Along the way, we obtain \autoref{thm:regularTangentFocalPointsSubmanifold}, where we show that the set $\mathcal{F}^{\textrm{reg}}$ of \emph{regular} tangent focal points (see \autoref{defn:regularFocalLocus}) are open and dense in the set of all tangent focal points.
+In fact, we prove that $\mathcal{F}^{\textrm{reg}}$ is an embedded codimension $1$ submanifold of the normal bundle.
+Then, in \autoref{thm:kernelContainedInTangent} we show that, for any focal point of multiplicity $k \ge 2$, the connected component of $\mathcal{F}^{\textrm{reg}}$ containing it admits a foliation of dimension $k$ (see \autoref{rmk:expMapsLeavesToPoint}).
+Both \autoref{thm:regularTangentFocalPointsSubmanifold} and \autoref{thm:kernelContainedInTangent}, were stated without proofs in \cite{Hebda81} for submanifolds of a Riemannian manifold.
 For completeness, we give detailed proofs in the Finsler setup.
-As a consequence, in \autoref{thm:normalExponentialLocalForm}, we obtain local normal forms for the normal exponential map near certain \emph{regular} tangent focal points (see \autoref{defn:regularFocalLocus}).
+As a consequence, in \autoref{thm:normalExponentialLocalForm}, we obtain local normal forms for the normal exponential map near certain regular tangent focal points.
 This culminates in the following interesting result.

 \begin{theoremX}[\autoref{thm:normalExponentialNonInjective}] The normal exponential map of a submanifold in a (forward) complete Finsler manifold is not injective in any neighborhood of a tangent focal point. \end{theoremX}